CALDISS-AAU/sdsphd20/content/material/check-ins/index.md

 ### Check-in II: Monday November 16th from 13.00-14.30

-At this check-in we will follow-up on how you are doing with the provided e-course material.
+At this check-in we will follow-up on how you are doing with the provided e-course material as well as introduce you to Google Colab.

+**Schedule**

+13:00-13:15: Follow-up on e-course material with questions

+13:15-13:25: Introducing how to use the course page during the course

+13:25-13:45: Demo: How Google Colab will be used during the course

+13:45-13:50: Break

+13:50-14:20: [In breakout] Instructor discussions: Applications of Python in research.

+14:20-14:30: Final questions